AtomHash/evernode/docs/foreword.rst

 What is EverNode?
 -----------------------

-EverNode is a micro Application Programming Interface framework for flask.
-It adds features to flask to make API development a breeze.
-EverNode does not modify flask directly, but just adds nice features to help build API's faster.
+EverNode adds features to flask to make API development a breeze.
+EverNode does not modify flask directly, but just adds nice features to help build APIs faster.
 EverNode is built with stateless data transfer in mind and does not use sessions.
-Security is also a top concern and EverNode is also improving security to help keep your application secure.

 Highlights of the project include: